ttupper92618/codeceptjs-native-web-POC/README.md

 I.tap('//XCUIElementTypeTextField[@name="test-Username"]');
 ```

 You can directly interact with the app by using the 'Tap' and 'Send Keys' buttons, which will behave as if you have performed that action in the running app.
-You can also perform actions directly in the running app, such logging in or navigating to other sections, and you may refresh the view in Appium Inspector by clicking the refresh icon in the top toolbar.
+You can also perform actions directly in the running app, such as logging in or navigating to other sections, and you may refresh the view in Appium Inspector by clicking the refresh icon in the top toolbar.

 ### **Locator Notes**